Bankruptcy: Making a Fresh Start with a Car Loan

 Perhaps the most important thing about purchasing and financing a used car after bankruptcy is to make sure you’re being realistic with your expectations.
 You to be especially sure that you choose a car you can afford within the context of your financial situation.
 The last thing you want to do is get a car you really can’t afford and find yourself in dire straits again so soon after declaring bankruptcy.

 If you’re ready to leverage the fresh start a bankruptcy is giving you, Auto City can help.
-Not only do we have a truly fantastic inventory of high-quality used cars, we also have a finance department that has worked hard at putting together a robust network of lenders, including those who are willing to work with people declaring bankruptcy to get them into the used car they need.
+Not only do we have a truly fantastic inventory of high-quality used cars, we also have recently launched Day One Credit – a program that serves exclusively bankruptcy customers.
+We worked hard at putting together a robust network of lenders, including those who are willing to work with people declaring bankruptcy to get them into the used car they need.
 Feel free to begin by filling out our short secure application, or contact us today to ask any questions you may have about bankruptcy used car loans.